BibleNLP/sign-bibles-dataset/dataprep/isl/dataset_README.md

 ## Dataset Details

-Contains 1114 sign videos of 19.5 hours in total.
+Contains 1958 sign videos of 38 hours in total.
+Average length of a sample is 1 minute 10 seconds, with the longest video being 4 minutes 30 seconds and the shortest one being 38 seconds.

-### Dataset Description
+Dataset contains:

 - Continuous signing videos
 - Parallel text
 - Bible reference to signed verses
 - Pose estimation data in the following formats
   - Frames wise body landmarks detected by dwpose as a numpy array
-  - Frames wise body landmarks detected by mediapose as .pose format
+  - Frames wise body landmarks detected by mediapose as numpy array and .pose format
 - Signer id for each video

 ## Uses